rchikhi/2022-pangenome-aws/PartC.md

                  --in-fq CHM13_prep5_S13_L002_R2_001.fastq.gz CHM13_prep5_S13_L002_R2_001.fastq.gz \
                  --out-bam output.bam

 How long did it take?
 Some food for hackathon thoughts: How much faster is it than bwa mem or minimap2?
-How close are we to real-time genomics analyses?
+How close are we to real-time precision medicine?